 On Israeli Independence Day, Israel is in the news again, as the world weighs in on the future of the Jordan River’s contested West Bank.
 But going back to the roots of the >seventy-year-old conflict, there are some key facts many may not be aware of.
 And numerous lies and distortions are getting passed off as truth.

 Four key facts you might not have heard:

 Although it’s easy and convenient for the progressive media to blame Israel, there are many factors behind the horrible no-win situation of the inhabitants of Gaza and the West Bank.

 For a fiery first-hand perspective from a Palestinian on who’s responsible for depriving the Palestinian Arabs of their future, please see this video:

-Not everyone seems to have heard that “terror kites” launched from the purportedly peaceful protests left hundreds of acres of Israeli farmland in flames last year.
+Not everyone seems to have heard that “terror kites” launched from the purportedly peaceful protests left hundreds of acres of Israeli farmland in flames.
 Or that Hamas acknowledged that the majority of those killed rushing the fence during last year’s protest were, in fact, Hamas fighters.
 And here’s a video where a Hamas terrorist explains how Hamas instigated the protest, including callously lying to women and children in order to get them to move closest to the fence.

 Here are a few more points that seem to get overlooked in the coverage.